MarkusVolk/meta-gnome-image/README.md

 be expanded by flatpak/gnome-software.

-This was created mainly to have a platform to do runtime tests on the yocto/oe gnome infrastructure but it is in a quite useable state already, so it may also be used as a template to create custom gnome based images.
+This was created mainly to have a platform to do runtime tests on the yocto/oe gnome infrastructure but it is already in a quite useable state, so it may also be used as a template to create custom gnome based images.

-Flatpaks have been tested to install and run (chromium, mpv, kodi, obs studio, spotify, gnome-extention-manager,steam)
+Flatpaks have been tested to install and run (chromium, mpv, kodi, obs studio, spotify, gnome-extension-manager,steam)

 ![Screenshot](https://github.com/MarkusVolk/meta-gnome-image/blob/master/Screenshot.jpg?raw=true)